Result visualization¶

 To view results using the visualizer you need to:

-Clone and build the visualizer with:
+Clone and build the visualizer:

 git clone https://github.com/chipsalliance/f4pga-database-visualizer cd f4pga-database-visualizer npm run build